Booking.com: best prices

-The façade is of great importance, with Corinthian pilasters and two bell towers influenced by the Baroque style.
+The façade of the basilica is of great importance, with Corinthian pilasters and two bell towers influenced by the Baroque style.
 The artistic value of the church comes from the 13 large panels of stucco that decorate the nave, transept and chapel.

 Dating from the 18th century these stucco works are probably the most significant work by Giuseppe Gianforma (active between 1740 and 1770).

-Also very special in the church are some oil paintings such as the 'Annunciation' and the 'Adoration of the Magi".
+Also of interest in the church are some oil paintings such as the 'Annunciation' and the 'Adoration of the Magi".
 We should also mention the picture of "St. Andrew Avellino", attributed to Caravaggio (1571-1610), and the 'Annunciation’.

-The ancient church of S. Bartholomew was probably built after the Norman conquest.
-In 1547 it was rebuilt by Isabella Caruso, then again also after the earthquake.
+The ancient church of Saint Bartholomew was probably built after the Norman conquest.
+In 1547 it was rebuilt by Isabella Caruso, then rebuilt again after the earthquake.

 Outside it has a double staircase and the façade has late-baroque and neoclassical motifs, while inside there are three-naves divided by pillars of the Tuscan order.
 An art work of importance in the church is the substantial "San Bartolomeo".